kujukuju/DiscordToTwitter/README.md

 updates
 ```

+Go create a discord bot and copy the client ID.

-Navigate to https://discord.com/api/oauth2/authorize?client_id=951744211139575869&permissions=67648&scope=bot and add your bot to your server.
+Navigate to https://discord.com/api/oauth2/authorize?client_id=[ CLIENT ID ]&permissions=67648&scope=bot and add your bot to your server.
+Be sure to swap out your `[ CLIENT ID ]`.